Valandur/Web-API/docs/TUTORIAL.md

 1. Run `npm init` inside that folder to setup a new project.

-1. Run `npm i request lodash --save` to install the request module, which we'll be using to comunicate with the Web-API, and the Lodash module, which offers lots of functions to work with lista and objects.
+1. Run `npm i request lodash --save` to install the request module, which we'll be using to comunicate with the Web-API, and the Lodash module, which offers lots of functions to work with lists and objects.

 <a name="server-info"></a>